-Designing compensation, commission and bonus programs that aren’t tied to competitive differentiation can have costly unintended consequences.
+Designing compensation, commission and bonus programs that aren’t tied effectively to competitive differentiation can have costly unintended consequences.
 Let’s look at two examples that are typical in today’s organizations.

 Company A provided all employees with quarterly incentive bonuses.
 The criteria for earning the bonuses included targets such as EBIT, Operating Cash and Sales Revenue.